jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

     i) Take a screenshot of the above command with output
 1. You are typing the command ```ls -l /topsecret``` and you want to redirect both standard out and standard error to a file named /tmp/out-and-error.txt, how would you do it?
     i) Take a screenshot of the above command with output
-1. You will find a file named hosts.deny located in the files directory of the download of the textbook.
+1. You will find a file named hosts.deny located in the directory `files` > `Chapter-06` of the download of the textbook.
 It contains a list of IP addresses - what command would you use to count ONLY the number of lines?
     i) Take a screenshot of the above command with output
 1. Using the error.log file located in the files directory - what command would you use to count only unique lines and to display their count and only if there is more than 1 occurrence?
     i) Take a screenshot of the above command with output